RBigData/pbdMPI/README.md

 style, which is the prevalent style on HPC clusters.
 Contrary to the way much of the R world is aquainted with parallelism, there is no "manager".
-Each process (MPI rank) runs the same program as every other process, but operates on its own data or a section of a global parameter space.
-This is arguably one of the simplest extensions of serial to massively parallel programming, and has been the standard way of doing things in the HPC community for decades.
+Each process (MPI rank) runs the same program as every other process, but operates on its own data or its own section of a global parameter space.
+This is arguably one of the simplest extensions of serial to massively parallel programming, and has been the standard way of doing things in the large-scale HPC community for decades.
 The "single program" can be viewed as a generalization of the serial program.